 Buck operator guide

 Buck is unique in the fact that his guns are modular.
 They can take out a wide variety of ranged opponents, thanks to having a shotgun attached to the bottom of them.
-It’s a simple concept, making him a relatively simple operator for newer players, so for those interested in more tips and tricks, go have a look at our Rainbow Six Siege guide.
+It’s a simple concept, making him a relatively simple operator for newer players, so for those interested in more tips and tricks, go have a look at our Rainbow Six: Siege guide hub.

 Buck’s Weapon Loadouts